The Handmaid's Tale: Women

+Women's roles in Gilead are strictly delineated.

+Wives and daughters

-The top social level permitted to women, achieved by marriage to higher-ranking officers (Commanders).
+"Wife" is the top social level permitted to women, achieved by marriage to higher-ranking officers (Commanders).
 Wives always wear blue dresses and cloaks, suggesting traditional depictions of the Virgin Mary in historic Christian art.
-When a Commander dies, his Wife becomes a Widow and must dress in black until/unless she remarries.
+When a Commander dies, his Wife becomes a Widow and must dress in black until she remarries.